jlegeny/clockwork/content/posts/2019-02-19-consider-before-translating.md

 tags:
 ---

-Your application is finished and uploaded it to the App Store.
+Your application is finished and uploaded to the App Store.
 You are happy and eager to see the reactions from customers.
 Then, a review like this lands in:

 <div style="max-width:8cm;background:#f5f5f5;text-color:#222;border-radius:10px;padding:15px;box-shadow:2px 2px 20px #444">
 <p><strong>Spanish,please</strong> <span style="color:#fa1">★★★☆☆</span><br/>